seftoner/quick-gophish/README.md

 # quick-gophish

-❗️ This is fork of [pca-gophish-composition](https://github.com/cisagov/pca-gophish-composition) ❗️
+❗️ This is a fork of [pca-gophish-composition](https://github.com/cisagov/pca-gophish-composition) ❗️

 Creates a Docker composition containing instances of: